ronf/asyncssh/docs/api.rst

                function should be used.
 This is taken care of automatically when options objects are created by AsyncSSH APIs such as :func:`connect` and :func:`listen`.

+Match criteria can be negated by prefixing the criteria name with '!'.
+This will negate the criteria and causing the match block to be evaluated only if the negated criteria all fail to match.

 The following client config token expansions are currently supported: